Edited by Richard Arena and Agnès Festré

 Chapter 12: Informal Communication, Collective Beliefs and Corporate Culture: A Conception of the Organization as a ‘Community of Communities’

-Patrick Cohendet and Morad Diani 12.1 INTRODUCTION This chapter puts forward an interpretation of the ﬁrm based on the division of knowledge rather than the division of labour.
+12. Informal communication, collective beliefs and corporate culture: a conception of the organization as a ‘community of communities’ Patrick Cohendet and Morad Diani 12.1 INTRODUCTION This chapter puts forward an interpretation of the ﬁrm based on the division of knowledge rather than the division of labour.
 This kind of perspective gives central importance to collective beliefs and corporate culture, two features of the ﬁrm whose importance has greatly increased in the knowledge-based economy.
 The idea of the ﬁrm as a bundle of interacting communities allows us to focus on voluntary cooperative exchange and informal communication as sources of collective beliefs and corporate culture.
 Given that community-level analysis allows scope for the examination of the creation, validation and diffusion of knowledge, in what follows, it will be considered as complementary to traditional modes of co-ordination of the ﬁrm.
 Many recent works (e.g. Brousseau 2001; Gensollen 2001; Cowan and Jonard 2001) emphasize that in an economy that is increasingly based on knowledge, a growing part of the process of knowledge generation and diffusion relies on the workings of knowledge-intensive communities.
 These communities consist of frequently interacting agents in a non-hierarchical communication architecture.
 An important observation emerging from the analysis of such systems of voluntary cooperative exchange is the importance of behavioural norms in guiding the actions of community members and the intensity of the trust relations that underlie them.
-Most of the current economic literature on communities focuses on the workings of virtual communities by looking at the development of the Internet (Lerner and Tirole 2001) or at scientiﬁc communities (Knorr-Cetina 239 240 Agents, communities and collective beliefs 1998)...
+Most of the current economic literature on communities focuses on the workings of virtual communities by looking at the development of the Internet...

 You are not authenticated to view the full text of this chapter or article.